adammurdoch/build-builder/README.md

 Project dependency graph:

-- The application project depends on all of the library projects except `core`
+- The application depends on either directly or indirectly all library projects
-- All of the library projects depend on `core`
+- Libraries are arranged in layers of 3 - 6 projects.
+- The bottom-most libraries, with no dependencies, are called `core`.

 Here's an example:

 ```
          +-> lib1 -+
-    app -|         |-> core
+    app -|         |-> core1
          +-> lib2 -+
 ```